abhi-r3v0/Adhrit/README.md

 * Analyzes permissions used by the application.
 * Dumps the Manifest.
 * Dumps the certificate details.
-* Checks for malware footprints in VirusTotal database.
+* Checks for malware footprints in the VirusTotal database.

 ---